-2.2 Unwarranted rejection of early childhood experiences as a causal factor

-The Royal College says," Despite almost a century of psychoanalytic and psychological speculation, there is no substantive evidence to support the suggestion that the nature of parenting or early childhood experiences play any role in the formation of a person's fundamental heterosexual or homosexual orientation".
-Yet only the previous year (2006) a major national cohort study in Denmark by Frisch et al (with a sample size of two million people) said: "Our study provides population-based, prospective evidence that childhood family experiences are important determinants of heterosexual and homosexual marriage decisions in adulthood."4 Also a highly regarded 1994 study by EO Laumann et al5 based on the US National Health and Social Life Study, said (p307) that a pattern of homosexuality similar to those of biologically-based traits such as left-handedness or intelligence is "exactly what we do not find."
+2.2 Unwarranted rejection of early childhood experiences as a causal factor childhood experiences play any role in the formation of a person's fundamental heterosexual or homosexual orientation".
+Yet only the previous year (2006) a major national cohort study in Denmark by Frisch et al (with a sample size of two million people) said: "Our study provides population-based, prospective evidence that childhood family experiences are important determinants of heterosexual and homosexual marriage decisions in adulthood."
+Also a highly regarded 1994 study by EO Laumann et al5 based on the US National Health and Social Life Study, said (p307) that a pattern of homosexuality similar to those of biologically-based traits such as left-handedness or intelligence is "exactly what we do not find."
 Further, in discussing male homosexuality, it said (p309) that the theory that "the environment in which people grow up affects their sexuality in very basic ways" is "exactly one way to read many of the patterns that we have found."